AlexDemian/jabberbot/README.md

 3) Python/xmpp library

 Usage:
-After installation of all libreries specify your xmpp-account settings at config.py
+After installation of all libraries specify your xmpp-account settings at config.py

 Then run xmppbot.py in loop:
 > python xmppbot.py